maitereo/hello-m/README.md

 # hello-m
 Learn git

 this is the git demo for learning how to use Github.

+Now I'm adding something new into README